 Playtime is necessary

 I often look back to the work I did when I was at college studying for my graphics and illustration degree.
-My work was nowhere near as polished or as practiced as it is now; but there was something about it.
+My work was nowhere near as polished or as practised as it is now, but there was something about it.
 Nearly all of those college projects had a sense of freedom and experimentation.
 Of course, we were given extremely long deadlines to complete projects.
 You’d rarely get that in the real world!
 But this gave us the chance to play.
-Sometimes I would practice with glow in the dark painting, other times I would be trying my hand at screen printing or lino print.
+Sometimes I would practice with glow-in-the-dark painting, other times I would be trying my hand at screen printing or lino printing.
 It was so much fun!
 That chance to play and discover new mediums informed a lot of my early work and taught me what I enjoy or don’t enjoy doing.

 Be patient and stick with it